Asynchronous Programming

 To explicitly handle such rejections, promises have a catch method that registers a handler to be called when the promise is rejected, similar to how then handlers handle normal resolution.
 It’s also very much like then in that it returns a new promise, which resolves to the original promise’s value when that resolves normally and to the result of the catch handler otherwise.
 If a catch handler throws an error, the new promise is also rejected.

-As a shorthand, then also accepts a rejection handler as a second argument, so you can install both types of handlers in a single method call.
+As a shorthand, then also accepts a rejection handler as a second argument, so you can install both types of handlers in a single method call: .then(acceptHandler, rejectHandler).

 A function passed to the Promise constructor receives a second argument, alongside the resolve function, which it can use to reject the new promise.

 When our readTextFile function encounters a problem, it passes the error to its callback function as a second argument.
-Our textFile wrapper should actually look at that argument, so that a failure causes the promise it returns to be rejected.
+Our textFile wrapper should actually check that argument so that a failure causes the promise it returns to be rejected.

 function textFile(filename) {